gophergala/application-framework/README.md

 Back button is disabled in browser and is nice to run with Google Chrome in app mode

          google-chrome --app=http://localhost:8080

+Note that using a HTML5 browser like Chrome you have automatic forms validation.

 **Tools used in this project**